SAP-archive/grunt-openui5/README.md

 ]
 ```

 Glob pattern(s) for finding relevant resources inside `cwd`.
 If set, the default patterns will be replaced.
+The second entry ensures that an existing ```Component-preload.js``` file is not carried over to the newly generated one.

 #### dest
 Type: `string`